 Ensemble performances will be video recorded at the end of each week, and combined into a keepsake program to share with family and friends.

-Open to string and harp students age 10-17 and piano students ages 12-17 (Note: piano students younger than 12 years old may be accepted in the program by audition).
+Open to strings and harp students age 10-17, and woodwinds and piano students ages 12-17 (Note: students younger than 12 years old may be accepted in the program by audition).
 Students should have early intermediate to advanced playing and reading skills with at least 2 years of private lessons or equivalent experience.

 DEADLINE TO REGISTER: